xdev-software/oidc-server-mock/README.md

 This project allows you to run configurable mock server with OpenId Connect functionality.

 > [!IMPORTANT]
-> Free for development, testing and personal projects.
+> Free for development, testing and personal projects.<br/>
 > For production you need to purchase [Duende IdentityServer license](https://duendesoftware.com/products/identityserver).

 ## Simple Configuration